krzemienski/awesome-from-stars/README.md

 * [Axinom/cpix-validator](https://github.com/Axinom/cpix-validator): Web app for validating CPIX documents
 * [google/cpix_cc](https://github.com/google/cpix_cc): A C++ implementation of CPIX specification for the exchange of encryption keys and DRM information.
 * [antoinehng/cpix_tools](https://github.com/antoinehng/cpix_tools): Useful CPIX tools for specific and personal use.
 This is not a comprehensive parsing library!
+* [TheTumultuousUnicornOfDarkness/CPU-X](https://github.com/TheTumultuousUnicornOfDarkness/CPU-X): CPU-X is a Free software that gathers information on CPU, motherboard and more
 * [konkor/cpufreq](https://github.com/konkor/cpufreq): System Monitor and Power Manager
 * [deinstapel/cpupower](https://github.com/deinstapel/cpupower): Manage the frequency scaling driver of your CPU (Intel Core and AMD Ryzen processors supported)
+* [vagnum08/cpupower-gui](https://github.com/vagnum08/cpupower-gui): cpupower-gui is a graphical program that is used to change the scaling frequency limits of the cpu, similar to cpupower.
 * [python/cpython](https://github.com/python/cpython): The Python programming language
 * [nystudio107/craft-transcoder](https://github.com/nystudio107/craft-transcoder): Transcode video & audio files to various formats, and provide video thumbnails
 * [crawlab-team/crawlab](https://github.com/crawlab-team/crawlab): Distributed web crawler admin platform for spiders management regardless of languages and frameworks. 分布式爬虫管理平台，支持任何语言和框架